shubham-910/shubham-910/README.md

 * **Experienced** in building high-performance web applications and cloud architectures.
 * Strong emphasis on **automation, TDD/BDD, and developer experience**.
 * I enjoy designing systems that are **easy to deploy, monitor, and scale** in production.

+In parallel, I am actively working on **AI/ML, Agentic AI, and multi-agent systems**, focusing on how intelligent agents can automate workflows, enhance decision-making, and integrate seamlessly into production grade software systems.

 ---